Skip to content

 Source: 1992 Code Section 10-5-5; Ord.
 031023-13; Ord.
 031211-11.

 ARTICLE 2.
-PERMIT REQUIREMENTS.
+PERMITTING AND OPERATIONAL REQUIREMENTS.

 § 9-2-11 PERMIT REQUIRED.

-A person must obtain a permit to
+A person must obtain a permit to:

 (1) operate sound equipment audible to the public as prescribed by this article, Chapter 8-1, Article 4(Restrictions on Amplified Sound), and Section 14-8-34 (Permit Required for the Use of Sound Equipment); or